Jonathan Watkins is an Award-Winning Choreographer and Director working across film, theatre and dance.

-He directed and imagined for the stage an adaptation of 'Reasons To Stay Alive' by Matt Haig.
+He directed the stage adaptation of 'Reasons To Stay Alive' by Matt Haig.
 Collaborating with writer April De Angelis for Sheffield Theatres and English Touring Theatre.
 The production was presented in seven U.K venues including Sheffield Crucible Studio, Bristol Old Vic and Manchester Home and used text, movement and music to depict Matt's experiences with his own anxiety and depression.

 He has also brought his stage adaptation of KES to the screen with 'Kes Reimagined', which premiered at the Leeds International Film Festival before a BBC FOUR Broadcast in November 2019.
 Working with Emmy Award winning camera director Ross MacGibbon to create a unique new dance film.
 Based on the novel 'A Kestrel for a Knave' by Barry Hines it reunites the creative team and the majority of the cast from the production that took place at The Sheffield Crucible Theatre in 2014.